Alfresco/docs-alfresco/digital-workspace/latest/develop/index.md

 # Prerequisites and requirements

-The first thing to do is to check the prerequisites and the requirements to run the front-end application directly into a development environment.
+Check the prerequisites and the requirements to run the front-end application directly into a development environment.

 * Alfresco Content Services (ACS) Community edition up and running (identify the URL that will be required as configuration).
 * The latest Long Time Support (LTS) version of Node.js available on their site Home or Downloads section.